OpenDreamKit/OpenDreamKit.github.io/meetings/2016-01-25-DKS/SteeringCommittee/ProgressReports/Southampton.md

 ### Desirable

-- Like to hook up with Virtual Machine/Image/Docker/Anaconda team to include Micromagnetic software into these
+- Like to hook up with Virtual Machine/Image/Docker/Anaconda team to include Micromagnetic software in Virtual Images and Containers [D3.1](https://github.com/OpenDreamKit/OpenDreamKit/issues/58)

+  We have a PhD student who is keen to support the micromagnetic side (@mvousden)

 </section>